Apple Transitional Export Quota Bill

 is treated also as the act or omission of person A.

-For the purpose of proceedings for an offence against this Part, an act done or omitted to be done on behalf of a body corporate by—
+For the purpose of proceedings for an offence against this Act, an act done or omitted to be done on behalf of a body corporate by—

 a director, agent, or employee of that body corporate; or